Stability of Multiclass Queueing Networks under Longest-Queue and Longest-Dominating-Queue Scheduling: LQ scheduling

-We show the simulation results for the Lu-Kumar network of Figure \ref{fig0} in the fluid limit.
+We show the simulation result for the Lu-Kumar network (Figure \ref{fig0}) in the fluid model.
 In the simulation, service rates are $\bmu = [3,1,1,1]^T$, and arrival rate is $\lambda = 0.4$.
-Initial queue-lengths is $\bX(0) = [40,30,20,10]^T$.
+Initial fluid levels are $\bX(0) = [40,30,20,10]^T$.
 Figure \ref{fig:sim1} shows the trajectories of the fluid in different queues versus time.
-As we can see, first the queue-lengths in different groups become equal.
-Then group $1$ goes empty, and from that point drift of group $2$ is negative until it is empty.
+As we can see, the fluid level at all queues becomes zero after some finite time.